TheWalruzz/godot-sx/README.md

 ```

 ### On complete callback
-When you're subscribing, you can set an optional callback thet will be fired when the signal completes (either naturally, or when signal is disposed).
+When you're subscribing, you can set an optional callback that will be fired when the signal completes (either naturally, or when signal is disposed).

 ```gdscript
 signal numbers(int)